scribbletune/scribbletune/README.md

 scribble.transport.start();
 clip.start();
 ```

-Run this script in the browser and you ll hear the sound of the beautiful middle C note emanating from your computer's speakers.
+Bundle up this script and run it in the browser to hear the sound of the beautiful middle C note emanating from your computer's speakers.

-Scribbletune depends on the brilliant [Tone.js](https://github.com/dingram/jsmidgen) wrapper for the WebAudioAPI to play and sequence sounds.
-That `tranport` that you see up there in the code snippet is basically Tone.Transport!
+Scribbletune depends on the brilliant [Tone.js](https://github.com/dingram/jsmidgen) wrapper for the WebAudioAPI to play and sequence sounds right in the browser.
+The `tranport` that you see up there in the code snippet is basically [Tone.Transport](https://tonejs.github.io/docs/r12/Transport)!
 You might wonder why use Scribbletune then?
-Well, Scribbletune lets you define patterns with its own simple pattern language and provides the same interface for exporting sequences as MIDI files that music software such as Ableton Live, Properllerhead Reason and many others can make use of.
+Well, Scribbletune lets you define patterns with `x` and `-` that can help you setup sequences, synths and effects with presets quickly (and much fewer lines of code).
+It also provides the same interface for exporting sequences as MIDI files that music software such as Ableton Live, Properllerhead Reason and many others can make use of.

 Make a small change to get a MIDI file instead,